dca-nug/BPJS-Preg/README.md

 ## How to Use

 1. Request and download the dataset from BPJS Kesehatan.
-2. Convert the raw BPJS data from .dta (Stata format) to .csv for easier processing in Python.
-3. Update the file paths in the script to point to your local data.
+2. Update the file paths in the script to point to your local data.
-4. Run the scripts step by step to generate a structured pregnancy cohort.
+3. Run the scripts step by step to generate a structured pregnancy cohort.
-5. Output will include clean and analysis-ready datasets.
+4. Output will include clean and analysis-ready datasets.

 > ⚠️ This repository **does not include the dataset** due to privacy and access restrictions.